ignite/cli/docs/6 Protocol Buffer Files/1 Overview.md

 # Protocol Buffer Files Overview

-Data structures used by Cosmos SDK modules are defined using protocol buffer files.
-Inside `proto` directory each custom module has a directory containing `query.proto`, `tx.proto`, `genesis.proto` and other files.
+Protocol buffer files define the data structures used by Cosmos SDK modules.

+Inside the `proto` directory, a directory for each custom module contains `query.proto`, `tx.proto`, `genesis.proto`, and other files.

 `starport serve` automatically generates Go code from proto files on every file change.